razshare/frizzante-docs/docs/views.md

 ```

 !!! note
-    Views are used by Go pages to render content.<br/>
+    Views are automatically bound to Go page controllers to render content.<br/>
     See the [pages section](./pages.md) for more details.